doocs/leetcode/solution/2400-2499/2410.Maximum Matching of Players With Trainers/README_EN.md

 ### Solution 1: Greedy + Two Pointers

-Sort the athletes by their abilities in ascending order, and select the trainer with the smallest ability that is greater than or equal to the athlete's ability.
+According to the problem description, each athlete should be matched with the trainer whose ability value is as close as possible.
+Therefore, we can sort the ability values of both athletes and trainers, and then use the two-pointer method for matching.

+We use two pointers $i$ and $j$ to point to the arrays of athletes and trainers, respectively, both initially pointing to the start of the arrays.
+Then we traverse the ability values of the athletes one by one.
+If the current trainer's ability value is less than the current athlete's ability value, we move the trainer's pointer to the right by one position until we find a trainer whose ability value is greater than or equal to the current athlete's.
+If no such trainer is found, it means the current athlete cannot be matched with any trainer, and we return the current athlete's index.
+Otherwise, we can match the current athlete with the trainer, and then move both pointers to the right by one position.
+Continue this process until all athletes have been traversed.

+If we traverse all athletes, it means all athletes can be matched with trainers, and we return the number of athletes.

-The time complexity is $O(n \times \log n + m \times \log m)$, and the space complexity is $O(\log n + \log m)$.
-Here, $n$ and $m$ are the number of athletes and trainers, respectively.
+The time complexity is $O(m \times \log m + n \times \log n)$, and the space complexity is $O(\max(\log m, \log n))$.
+Here, $m$ and $n$ are the numbers of athletes and trainers, respectively.

 <!-- tabs:start -->